forcedotcom/salesforcedx-vscode/docs/tests.md

 ## Standalone (sans VS Code) Tests

 We have several modules that do not have any dependencies on VS Code.
-For instance, the salesforce-apex-debugger and salesforce-utils-vscode module.
-You would write tests using Mocha and Chai as you would normally for NPM modules.
+For instance, the salesforce-apex-debugger and salesforce-utils-vscode modules.
+You would write such tests using Mocha and Chai as you normally would for NPM modules.

 ## VS Code Integration Tests